Opal Butterfly: Opal Butterfly

 Later in the year, King formed his new band and recruited Milne on guitar.
 The remaining line-up were associates of the two and included Allan Love (vocals) Richard Bardey (bass guitar) and Tom Doherty (guitar), Regarding the name, Doherty said, "Butterfly by itself was a bit dull, so we thought of something more colourful".

 The group began recording demos and received the interest of CBS Records.
 These included cover versions of "I Had Too Much to Dream (Last Night)" and "Wind Up Toys", both tracks by The Electric Prunes.

 In 1968, the band released its first official recording, "Beautiful Beige"/"Speak Up", which was described as a solid piece of harmonial psychedelic pop, but made no impactful gains.
 The group's most notable recordings came in 1969 with an organ-backed cover version/remake of The Who composition "Mary Anne With The Shaky Hand" with the B-side being "My Gration Or?".
 Despite radio play, the single only gained them local support and the band revamped its line-up and changed labels to Polydor.
 Most notably, the band acquired Lemmy Kilmister, who met the band at a shop called The Chelsea Drug Store in the King's Road, Chelsea.
 He started a friendship with King who then asked him to join, which lasted until the group's decision to kick him a few months later.
 With the new label, the new line-up released a single, "Groupie Girl"/"The Gigging Song".
 For this final effort, the band returned to its roots as the songs were more blues influenced in nature.
 However, the single caused a slight uproar when the cover showed a nude woman and radio stations refused to play it.
 Throughout 1969 and into 1970, the band had a tour in Britain for sets of 90 minutes.
 The band featured in the Derek Ford film, Groupie Girl (1970), as Sweaty Betty.
 Lemmy did not contribute to any recordings or the film.
 One last line-up change did not affect the band's fortunes and it broke up in 1970.
 Kilmister and King co-operated once again in Hawkwind.

-Milne formed another Opal Butterfly line-up with replacement musicians (namely Ray Owen (vocals) David O'List (guitar), Stan Decker (bass guitar) and Mike Burchett (drums) but this only lasted a short while.
-Doherty and King formed their own version of Opal Butterfly and were not too pleased with Milne forming his own version, so in 1969 Milne joined the New Look Soul Band which later became Fine China.
+Milne formed another Opal Butterfly line-up with replacement musicians (namely Ray Owen (Juicy Lucy) (vocals) David O'List (Nice) (guitar), Stan Decker (Grail) (bass guitar) and Mike Burchett (drums) but this only lasted a short while.
+Doherty and King formed their own version of Opal Butterfly and were not too pleased with Milne forming his own version, so in 1969 Milne joined the New Look Soul Band which later became Fine China and toured Europe on and off for two years with notable success.